 The work underpinning this study (click link for Study Foundations) has been in train since 2007.
 Previous work on Revaluing Construction had highlighted the massive scale of the built environment and the paucity of evidence of the value running from this.
 This led to an initiative to address this gap by taking a user's view, via their senses and mediated by their brain.
-A multi-disciplinary Senses-Brain-Spaces workshop was held and a rich variety of perspectives gathered.
+A multi-disciplinary Senses-Brain-Spaces workshop was held and a rich variety of prspectives gathered.
 This stimulated a series of interactions with Manchester City Council around school design via post occupancy evaluations and action research.
 A large amount of literature and numerous case studies were also synthesised into a report.
 It became clear that to compete with all the other pressures in the design process, hard evidence of impacts was needed so.
-This led to the HEAD Project, (click link for Project Details) with the initial support of Nightingale Associates, followed by funding from the UK Engineering and Physical Sciences Research Council.
-The work is being prosecuted by a multidisciplinary research team, with the support of an international Sounding Panel of experts.
+This led to the HEAD Project, with the initial support of Nightingale Associates, followed by funding from the UK Engineering and Physical Sciences Research Council.
+The work was prosecuted by a multidisciplinary research team, with the support of an international Sounding Panel of experts.

 The results have generated a high level of interest amongst teachers, desigmners and policymakers.